Motorsport UK SCRUTINEERS

 A written report will then be sent to the Clerk of the Course after any of the above duties.

-The role of the Scrutineer is to help the competitor to compete in a safe and legal manner and comply with MSA Regulations.
+The role of the Scrutineer is to help the competitor to compete in a safe and legal manner and comply with Motorsport UK Regulations.
 Scrutineers come into close contact with drivers, entrants, manufactures and event organisers and must therefore be able to carry out their duties in a friendly and helpful manner.
 The duties do not end after an event as many Scrutineers continue to receive requests for advice and help between events, as well as issuing documents such as Competition Logbooks for specific vehicles.